£335,000 Fixed price

-*GREAT VALUE - £25,000 BELOW HR VALUE* Dating back to the early 1800's and originally a Coaching Inn, this substantial 'C' Listed property sits on the edge of The Green in the desirable village of Town Yetholm.
-With accommodation over three floors, as well as an interconnecting annexe ripe for development, it provides a substantial home ideal for those with a large or extended family, with plenty space for anyone who has regular visiting guests or family.
+*GREAT VALUE - £40,000 BELOW HR VALUE* Dating back to the early 1800's and originally a Coaching Inn, this substantial 'C' Listed property sits on the edge of The Green in the desirable village of Town Yetholm.
+With accommodation over three floors, as well as an interconnecting annexe ripe for development, it provides a substantial home ideal for those with a large or extended family or has great potential as a holiday let.
 The annexe, which includes the original hay loft, could make for a great home office space, gym or workshop.
 The interior is in good decorative order, boasts several pleasing features and has a quirky interesting layout.
 Of a size to be very usable yet easily kept, the garden to the rear is enclosed for privacy and security and there is off road parking set to the side.
 The single glazed windows are sash and casement and there is oil fired heating.
 To fully grasp the abundance of charm, character, size and scope of this fabulous and unique property viewing really is considered a must.

-Separated by the Bowmont River, Kirk Yetholm and its nearby sister village of Town Yetholm are both highly sought after and quite charming villages.
-Town Yetholm offers local amenities which include a primary school, village shop, butchers and popular hotel.
-Situated at the end of the Pennine Way both villages sit on the edge of the stunning Cheviot Hills and are ideally placed for exploring the beautiful Scottish Borders.
-The area abounds with activities for those with an interest in country pursuits, for example some of the best salmon and trout fishing is available on the Rivers Tweed and Teviot, and the nearby town of Kelso provides a good range of shopping and leisure facilities, including an Ice Rink, Race Course (one of only 3 in Scotland) and fantastic all year-round calendar of events at the Border Union Showground.
+Separated by the Bowmont River and on the edge of the stunning Cheviot Hills, Kirk Yetholm and its nearby sister village of Town Yetholm are both highly sought after and quite charming villages with vibrant communities and ideally placed for exploring the beautiful Scottish Borders.
+Town Yetholm offers local amenities which include a primary school, village shop, garage, butchers, and village pub.
+The Village Hall hosts regular activities and events such as bowling, film shows, painting classes.
+Town Yetholm is perfectly situated for keen walkers with several cross country routes, the most notable being St Cuthberts Way and the Penine Way with the latter ending in Kirk Yetholm.
+The area abounds with activities for those with an interest in country pursuits, for example some of the best salmon and trout fishing is available on the Rivers Tweed and Teviot, and the nearby town of Kelso (7 miles) provides a good range of shopping and leisure facilities, including an Ice Rink, Race Course and fantastic all year-round calendar of events at the Border Union Showground.
+There is a regular bus service to Kelso.
 Cities such as Newcastle and Edinburgh are readily accessible also, making this a perfect location for anyone who yearns for the country life but still would like to be in reach of city life and facilities, airports etc.

 The front door opens to a traditional vestibule helping to weatherproof the interior and leading into the hallway.
 Floored in oak, it is a spacious hallway, winding round to a little inner section which has an internal window.